Scenic Rim day trips //

 The Scenic Rim was named by writer, adventurer, and naturalist Arthur Groom in the mid 1900s.
 He was known for his almost legendary ability to walk long distances, and for his sense of humour.
 You don’t need to be an athlete to enjoy these trails – but always walk this country with a good heart.

-Wander at The Overflow Estate 1895 is located at the hub of the mountain range that forms the Scenic Rim.
+Wander in the Scenic Rim is located on the grounds of The Overflow 1895, centrally positioned at the hub of the mountain range that forms the namesake of the region.
 It’s the ideal base camp for a day trip into the wilderness.
 This region is huge, so we recommend allowing a day for each point of the compass.
 Take your time – there are people to meet and treasures to discover along the way.

 Mapping it out.

 - Take a plunge into the natural swimming hole

 - Only a short walk and accessible year round